appfirst/afapi/README.md

 # Get a list of all servers
 servers_list = api.get_servers()

+# Get aggregated data for a server with id 11374
+server_data = api.get_server_data(11374, num=10)

-# Get StatsD buckets of a particular type
+# Get a list of StatsD buckets of a particular type
 buckets = api.get_buckets(filter={'type': 'gauge'})

 # Search for process groups
 proc_groups = api.get_process_groups(search='python')

-# Get details for a particular alert
+# Get details for a particular alert with id 231
 alert = api.get_alert(231)

 # Create a new process group